jwillb/ThinkType/README.md

 # ThinkType

-ThinkType is a riciduclously simple Python script that allows control of the LED light on the back of most ThinkPad laptops running Linux.
+ThinkType is a ridiculously simple Python script that allows control of the LED light on the back of most ThinkPad laptops running Linux.

 ## Prerequisites
 You will need: